awsdocs/amazon-chime-sdk-developer-guide/doc_source/case-4.md

 # Receiving caller input<a name="case-4"></a>

 You use the `ReceiveDigits` action to collect inbound DTMF digits and match them against a regular expression\.
-When the SIP media application receives digits that match the regular expression, it invokes a Lambda function with an `ACTION_SUCCESSFUL` event\.
+When the SIP media application receives digits that match the regular expression, it invokes a AWS Lambda function with an `ACTION_SUCCESSFUL` event\.
 The collected digits appear in the `ReceivedDigits` value in the `ActionData` object\.

 For example: